PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   across both ordered primary phases;
 - `a91d7bad` gives the two identical inverse post-Transpose sweeps one differential-index owner while preserving their separate call sites;
-- the current checkpoint extracts transactional late mixed-input Concat normalization and shares one maintained index with its following post- Transpose cleanup.
+- `02462462` extracts transactional late mixed-input Concat normalization and shares one maintained index with its following post- Transpose cleanup;
+- the current checkpoint moves Concat pre-Q/DQ exact-grid bypass to its quantization owner and replaces repeated whole-graph maps with one differential index.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain